gmacario/gmacario.github.io/_posts/2015-03-22-inspecting-yun-linux-configuration.md

 Connect to Wi-Fi network "Arduino-Yun-90A2DAF30C7B" (the second part of the SSID corresponds to the MAC address of the WiFi transceiver on your Yun).

 Browse http://arduino.local/

 * Default password: `arduino`

 You may then configure the network to connect to an existing Wi-Fi access point, or alternatively use the wired Ethernet.

-One the networking on your Yun is properly configured, you may login to it via ssh and get a shell.
+One the networking on your Yun is properly configured, you may login to it via SSH and get a shell.

-## Login via ssh to my Yun
+## Login via SSH to my YUN

 ```
 $ ssh root@arduino.local